unixorn/zsh-quickstart-kit/Readme.md

 Let the quickstart's `.zshrc` configure `bindkey` setup and alias expansion.
 This is the default behavior.

+##### zqs disable-fzf-zsh-plugin

+Stop loading the [unixorn/fzf-zsh-plugin](https://github.com/unixorn/fzf-zsh-plugin) starting with the next ZSH session.

+##### zqs enable-fzf-zsh-plugin

+Start loading the [unixorn/fzf-zsh-plugin](https://github.com/unixorn/fzf-zsh-plugin) starting with the next ZSH session.
+This is the default behavior.

 ##### zqs disable-diff-so-fancy

 Stop loading the [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) plugin starting with the next ZSH session.